T

 museum

-Discover the history of this significant battlefield, now a large urban park.
-The museum offers interactive exhibits detailing the pivotal 1759 battle and the site's subsequent evolution.
+Located on the historic Plains of Abraham, this museum offers interactive exhibits on the pivotal 1759 battle and the site's rich history.
+It provides context for the surrounding parkland.

 ~120 min